patgies/inclusive-D0-UPC/README.md

 `./build/bin/dipole <kd>`

-Where `<kd>` is the momentum of the produced D⁰ meson, passed as a command-line argument.
+Where `<kd>` is the momentum [GeV] of the produced D⁰ meson, passed as a command-line argument.

 ### Questions and comments
 Please send an email to patricia.p.gimenoestivill@jyu.fi